Richard Creagh

-Richard Creagh (born at Limerick early in the sixteenth century; died in the Tower of London about December 1586) was an Irish Roman Catholic clergyman who was the Archbishop of Armagh and Primate of All Ireland in the second half of the sixteenth century.
+Richard Creagh (Risteard Craobhach; c.
+1523 Limerick City – December 1586, Tower of London) was an Irish Roman Catholic clergyman who was the Archbishop of Armagh and Primate of All Ireland during the reign of Queen Elizabeth I. Along with the other Irish Catholic Martyrs, Archbishop Creagh is under investigation for possible Roman Catholic Sainthood.
+His current title is Servant of God.

 Life

-The son of a merchant, his family (see Creagh) were Gaelic-Irish but had lived in Limerick town for some generations.
-He followed the same calling in his youth and made many voyages to Spain.
-A providential escape from shipwreck led him to embrace a religious life, and after some years of study abroad, he was ordained a priest.
-Returning to Ireland, he taught school for a time at Limerick.
+The son of a merchant, his family (see Creagh) were Gaels, but had lived in Limerick City for generations.
+He was apprenticed to a merchant in Limerick who dealt in spices and herbs.
+Creagh chose a mercantile career and made many voyages to Spain.
+About the age of twenty-five, a providential escape from shipwreck led him to embrace a religious life, and after some years of seminary study abroad, he was ordained a priest.
+Creagh declined promotions to the See of Limerick and See of Cashel.

-He refused nominations for the See of Limerick and See of Cashel, but the Papal nuncio, David Wolfe, determined to conquer his humility, named him for the primacy when it became vacant, and would accept no refusal.
-Creagh was consecrated at Rome, and in 1564 returned to Ireland as Archbishop of Armagh.
+Returning to Ireland, he founded a school in Limerick's former Dominican abbey.
+The Papal nuncio, David Wolfe, named him for the primacy when it became vacant, and would accept no refusal.
+Creagh was consecrated Archbishop in Rome by Pope Pius IV, and in 1564 returned to Ireland as Archbishop of Armagh.

-Shane O'Neill was then the most potent of the Ulster chiefs.
-From the first, he and Creagh disagreed.
-O'Neill hated England; Creagh preached loyalty to England in Armagh Cathedral, even in O'Neill's presence.
-O'Neill retorted by burning down the cathedral.
+At the time, Seán Mac Cuinn Ó Néill, known in later centuries as "Shane the Proud" (Seán an Díomais), was Lord of Tír Eoghain, and the most powerful Irish clan chief in Ulster.
+From the first, The O'Neill and Archbishop Creagh were at variance.
+The O'Neill hated the Crown of England, while Archbishop Creagh repeatedly preached loyalty to the Queen of England in all purely civil matters inside Armagh Cathedral, and even in The O'Neill's presence.
+The O'Neill retaliated by ordering an arson that burned down the Cathedral.

-Creagh then cursed him and refused to absolve him because he had put a priest to death.
-Shane retaliated by threatening the life of the primate, and by declaring publicly that there was no one on earth he hated so much as Creagh, except Queen Elizabeth I, whom he confessed he hated more.
+In retaliation, Archbishop Creagh excommunicated The O'Neill and forbade any priest to absolve him of the Mortal Sins of Sacrilege and putting a priest to death.
+Shane retaliated by threatening the life of the Archbishop, and by declaring publicly that there was no one on earth, except Queen Elizabeth I, whom he hated as intensely as Archbishop Creagh.